Black & Yellow Striped Insects In Ohio

 Hoverflies

-Hoverflies are actually flies that simply look like bees and wasps.
-Their black and yellow stripes act as a disguise to help protect them from predators like spiders and other bugs.
+Hoverflies are actually flies that just look like bees and wasps.
+These black and yellow striped insects use their coloring as a disguise to help protect them from predators like spiders and other predators.

-Hoverflies should be welcome in your garden as they eat aphids and help protect plants.
-Female hoverflies will lay their eggs on plants that contain aphids.
+Hoverflies are black and yellow striped insects that should be especially welcome in your garden as they eat aphids and can help protect plants.
+Female hoverflies will actually seek to lay their eggs on plants that contain aphids.
 After a few days, the eggs hatch and larvae emerge to feed on the aphids.
 A single hoverfly larva can eat up to 30 aphids a day!

 Do they sting?